RasmusBruhn/termite-dmg/README.md

 ## 0.2.0

+### Major changes

+- Split the hpp file into a .h and .cpp file to fix linker issues when including in several compilation blocks.
+- Removed default values from constructor for Structs and instead added static methods for constructors of all the fields with default values.

+### Minor changes

+- Slightly changed the code style of the cpp code.
+- Fixed bug where default value for a field in a Struct of a type defined in this data model could not comile if namespaces were used.

 ## 0.1.1

+### Minor changes

 - Fixed bug where the namespace was not added to data types in the parsing code when those data types were custom types stopping the c++ code from compiling.
 - Fixed bug where if a struct field was called x then it could not compile.
 - Fixed bug where ConstrainedType fields in structs with default values could not compile.